wangqianwen0418/wangqianwen0418.github.io/work_with_me/phd.md

     detailed records of meeting notes and agendas, and ensuring steady weekly progress (no matter how small it may be).
     These are the primary expectations I would have of you.

-    Even you have done all the right things, being a PhD student still involves a lot of rejections (e.g., paper rejected, interview failed).
+    Even you have done all the right things, being a PhD student still involves a fair share of rejections (e.g., paper rejected, interview failed).
     Learning to <b>cope with rejections</b> and not internalize them as personal failures is crucial, particularly as many PhD students have been top performers in their undergraduate classes and aren't used to facing such setbacks.
     I will be there with you to help you tackle these tough spots, and yes, complain together about some unfair paper reviews.